Best resorts for skiing in April – extend your season

 Brabin says, “A combination of any two of these factors normally ensures skiing success and the best snow in Europe.
 Combining all three is a little tricky because mountains tend to get lower the further north you go.
 The higher the altitude of the ski area, the colder it is, and therefore the longer the snow lasts, so you should aim for resorts that have skiing at 2,000 metres or above and ideally with north-facing slopes or glaciers.”

-Best resorts for skiing in April
+Eight of the best resorts for skiing in April

-1. Tignes (2,100m) and Val d’Isere (1,850m)
+Tignes (2,100m) and Val d’Isere (1,850m)

 The Espace Killy ski area stays open until early May so is definitely one of the safest bets for good snow cover in late season.
 Val d’Isere benefits from its north-facing slopes while Tignes has high-altitude skiing on its Grande Motte glacier (3,400m).
 This allows it to remain open nine months of the year.
 The combined 300 kilometres of high-altitude slopes attract everyone from families to freeriders.